top of page

 Mound of Butter by Olivier Richon (fig 2) is a contemporary recreation of the oil painting produced by Antoine Vollon in 1975-1985.
 Since the age of 14 Olivier Richon has used the camera as a tool for documentation.
 Since 1980 Richon has been engrossed in still life photography.
 Within his series of still life’s, Richon plays with the viewer’s expectations by equipping his photographs with objects that are overwhelmed with art-historical symbolism.

 Mound of Butter is a photograph from Richon’s series, still life.
 Seen within this photograph is the body, a metaphor of the body.
 Visually we see, of course, a mound of butter unwrapped from the white packaging that has been placed onto a grey plate, inserted into the butter is a knife, along with finger imprints on the butter.
 Due to the spotlight lighting used, the butter is noticed first, standing out from the dark background and plate, allowing the butter to be the focus of the photograph.
-On the butter is smears and imprints from a finger which has left behind the presence of the body; however, this presence of the body is absent, resulting in the signification of the butter to be the absent body.
+On the butter are smears and imprints from a finger which has left behind the presence of the body; however, this presence of the body is absent, resulting in the signification of the butter to be the absent body.
 To the right of the photograph is a knife that has been stabbed into the butter, this action is not only a trace of a body action but also a trace of emotion, the knife would have to be inserted with force resulting in the action of anger, frustration or spitefulness.
 The word stabbed is to thrust a knife or other pointed weapon into ‘someone’ so as to wound or kill; clearly, butter cannot be wounded or killed however due to the butter being the significance of the body this knife is inserted as to wound or perhaps kill the body.
 These visual elements suggest that the signification of this photograph is a metaphorical documentation of death to the body.

 Conclusively this photograph is a visual metaphor of the body.
 We can not see a body, but we can see a trace and significance of the body, we see the absent body, and there are elements within this photograph which brings us echoes of the body.
 This is a visual technique using visual elements to replicate what an object is not to which one can capture with the camera, just as Richon has done.